-- 1 ⁄4 teaspoon celery seeds
+- 1/4 teaspoon celery seeds

-- 1 ⁄4 teaspoon chile flakes
+- 1/4 teaspoon chile flakes

-- 1 ⁄4 teaspoon whole allspice
+- 1/4 teaspoon whole allspice

-- 2 pounds tomatoes , roughly chopped
+- 2 pounds Roma tomatoes roughly chopped

-- 1 1 ⁄2 teaspoon kosher salt
+- 1 1/2 teaspoon kosher salt

-- 1 ⁄2 cup white vinegar
+- 1/2 cup apple cider vinegar

 - 5 tablespoons light brown sugar

-- 1 yellow onion , chopped
+- 1 yellow onion peeled and chopped

-- 1 Anaheim chile , deseeded and chopped
+- 1 Anaheim chile deseeded and chopped

 - Kitchen twine